 This course introduces business decision-making accounting information systems.
 Emphasis is placed on analyzing, summarizing, reporting, and interpreting financial information.
 Upon completion, students should be able to prepare financial statements, understand the role of financial information in decision-making and address ethical considerations.
 This course has been approved for transfer under the Comprehensive Articulation Agreement and the Independent Comprehensive Articulation Agreement as a premajor and/or elective course requirement.
+(F. Sp.
+S.)

-ACC 121Principles of Managerial Accounting (3 2 4)Prerequisites:ACC 120Corequisites:None
+ACC 121 Principles of Managerial Accounting (3 2 4)

 This course includes a greater emphasis on managerial and cost accounting skills.
-Emphasis is placed on managerial accounting concepts for external and internal analysis, reporting and decisionmaking.
+Emphasis is placed on managerial accounting concepts for external and internal analysis, reporting and decision-making.
 Upon completion, students should be able to analyze and interpret transactions relating to managerial concepts including product-costing systems.
 This course has been approved for transfer under the Comprehensive Articulation Agreement and the Independent Comprehensive Articulation Agreement as a premajor and/or elective course requirement.
+(F. Sp.)

 ACC 129 Individual Income Taxes (2 2 3)

-Prerequisites: None

-Corequisites: None

 This course introduces the relevant laws governing individual income taxation.
 Topics include tax law, electronic research and methodologies, and the use of technology for preparation of individual tax returns.
 Upon completion, students should be able to analyze basic tax scenarios, research applicable tax law, and complete various individual tax forms.
+(Sp.)

 ACC 180 Practices in Bookkeeping (3 0 3)

-Prerequisites: ACC 120

-Corequisites: None

-This course pr ovides advanced instruction in bookk

 This course provides advanced instruction in bookkeeping and record-keeping functions.
 Emphasis is placed on mastering adjusting entries, correction of errors, depreciation, payroll, and inventory.
 Upon completion, students should be able to conduct all key bookkeeping functions for small business.
+(Sp.)